Thomas Jefferson: Minister to France

 Jefferson sent for his youngest surviving child, nine-year-old Polly, in June 1787.
-She was accompanied by a young slave from Monticello, Sally Hemings.
+She was accompanied by 14 year old young slave from Monticello, Sally Hemings.
 Jefferson had taken her older brother, James Hemings, to Paris as part of his domestic staff and had him trained in French cuisine.
-According to Sally's son, Madison Hemings, 16-year-old Sally and Jefferson began a sexual relationship in Paris, where she became pregnant.
-The son indicated Hemings agreed to return to the United States only after Jefferson promised to free her children when they came of age.
+According to Sally's son, Madison Hemings, by the time Sally was 16-year-old she was pregnant with 46 year old Jefferson's child.
+Madison indicated his mother agreed to return to the United States only after Jefferson promised to free her children when they came of age.

 While in France, Jefferson became a regular companion of the Marquis de Lafayette, a French hero of the American Revolution, and Jefferson used his influence with Lafayette to procure trade agreements with France.
 As the French Revolution began, Jefferson agreed to allow his Paris residence at Hôtel de Langeac to be used for meetings by Lafayette and other revolutionary leaders.
 He was in Paris during the storming of the Bastille on July 14, 1789, and he consulted with Lafayette as Lafayette drafted the Declaration of the Rights of Man and of the Citizen.
 Jefferson often found his mail opened by postmasters, so he invented his own enciphering device, the "Wheel Cipher"; he wrote important communications in code for the rest of his career.
 (Note: An example can be seen at the Library of Congress website.)
 Unable to attend the 1787 Constitution Convention, Jefferson supported the Constitution but desired the addition of the promised Bill of Rights.
 Jefferson left Paris for America in September 1789.
 He remained a firm supporter of the French Revolution while opposing its more violent elements.